Why Boundaries Create Security

 It allows the child to adjust behavior early rather than after problems escalate.

-Consequences exist to support boundaries, but they are not the boundary itself.
+But they are not the boundary itself.

 The real function of a boundary is guidance.